survivejs/webpack-book/manuscript/loading/02_images.md

 - [svg-sprite-loader](https://www.npmjs.com/package/svg-sprite-loader) can merge separate SVG files into a single sprite, making it potentially more efficient to load as you avoid request overhead.
 It supports raster images (_.jpg_, _.png_) as well.
 - [svg-url-loader](https://www.npmjs.com/package/svg-url-loader) loads SVGs as UTF-8 encoded data urls.
 The result is smaller and faster to parse than base64.
 - [@svgr/webpack](https://www.npmjs.com/package/@svgr/webpack) exposes imported SVGs as React components to consume.

-{pagebreak}

-## Optimizing images

-In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader), [svgo-loader](https://www.npmjs.com/package/svgo-loader) (SVG specific), or [imagemin-webpack-plugin](https://www.npmjs.com/package/imagemin-webpack-plugin).
-This type of loader should be applied first to the data, so remember to place it as the last within `use` listing.

-Compression is particularly valuable for production builds as it decreases the amount of bandwidth required to download your image assets and speed up your site or application as a result.

-## Utilizing `srcset`

-[resize-image-loader](https://www.npmjs.com/package/resize-image-loader) and [responsive-loader](https://www.npmjs.com/package/responsive-loader) allow you to generate `srcset` compatible collections of images for modern browsers. `srcset` gives more control to the browsers over what images to load and when resulting in higher performance.

 ## Loading images dynamically